 1 – Men Are Responsible

-The major differentiator between a man and a boy is that a man accepts responsibility for his actions.
+The major difference between a man and a boy is that a man accepts responsibility for his actions.
 Know that you are the sum of your deeds — take responsibility for them.
 Consider carefully the choices you make.
-Before you act, consider the consequences; know that men are held accountable.
+Before you act, consider the consequences.
+Know that men are held accountable.

 2 – Guard Your Character